scala/docs.scala-lang/overviews/macros/paradise.md

       <compilerPlugin>
         <groupId>org.scalamacros</groupId>
         <artifactId>paradise_<YOUR.SCALA.VERSION></artifactId>
-        <version>2.0.0-M1</version>
+        <version>2.0.0-M2</version>
       </compilerPlugin>
     </compilerPlugins>

 Sources of macro paradise are available at [https://github.com/scalamacros/paradise](https://github.com/scalamacros/paradise).
-There are branches that support several stable releases of 2.10.x, snapshots of 2.10 and 2.11, as well as Scala virtualized.
+There are branches that support the latest 2.10.x release, the latest 2.11.0 milestone release, snapshots of 2.10.x and 2.11.x, as well as Scala virtualized.